top of page

 Solutions:

-Aeroschool - resources for learning with continuity and progression into engineering or maybbe just into life.
+Aeroschool UK - resources for learning with structure, continuity and progression into engineering or maybe just into life.

 And Payload Pal - ideas tips tricks and resources from past entrants to get you to the BMFA challenges and also to other national challenges held around the Uk.